Skyshader77/Lacryma-Hydra/chapter13-1.typ

 Serena eagerly awaited the performance her two actors would present.
 But first, her treasure had to be secured.
 She spread her wings.
 Perhaps today was the day she would become a prince for Nix and rescue her princess from the Hydra's lair.
 Nix was a star that radiated its light in the universe's endless nothingness.
 While wearing Livia's garments, Nix transformed into a supernova that could outlast the end of time and space.
 Never had the temptation of planting her lips into Nix's had been so difficult to resist.
 Nix, the reincarnation of her own sister that she had betrayed, now offered her the ultimate chance at redemption.

+Her discontentment was immeasurable when she witnessed Nix' legs intertwining with Majorian's in Livia's room, both taking pleasure in dressing in the princess' robes.
+Instead of loving a woman who took indulged in wearing a prince's clothes, Nix chose to engage in an escapade with a man who wore a princess' stola.
+Life of course would be unsatisfactory should it be simple and grant Serena all what she queried for.

+The screaming children of Thanatopolis brought her back to reality.

 Serena dived head first into the same well that had swallowed Nix, Majorian and the Emperor.

 She found herself before a simple map of arched corridors and waterways.
 Unlike the sewers of the Age of Magic, there were no intricate fountains, glowing moths that purified the waters, no intersection with more than eight passages.
 Children of the Magi could once play within these structures.
 Visibly, that charm had been lost in the modern age.